 Letter of Undertaking.
-All of the shareholders of Xueersi Education and Xueersi Network have executed a letter of undertaking on September 8, 2010 to covenant with and undertake to TAL Beijing that, if, as the respective shareholders of Xueersi Education and Xueersi Network, such shareholders receive any dividends, interests, other distributions or remnant assets upon liquidation from Xueersi Education and Xueersi Network, such shareholders shall, to the extent permitted by applicable laws, regulations and legal procedures, remit all such income after payment of any applicable tax and other expenses required by laws and regulations to TAL Beijing without any compensation therefore.
-All of the shareholders of Xinxin Xiangrong have made similar undertakings in a letter of undertaking on August 4, 2015.
+All of the equity holders of Xueersi Education and Xueersi Network have executed a letter of undertaking on September 8, 2010 to covenant with and undertake to TAL Beijing that, if, as the respective equity holders of Xueersi Education and Xueersi Network, such equity holders receive any dividends, interests, other distributions or remnant assets upon liquidation from Xueersi Education and Xueersi Network, such equity holders shall, to the extent permitted by applicable laws, regulations and legal procedures, remit all such income after payment of any applicable tax and other expenses required by laws and regulations to TAL Beijing without any compensation therefore.
+The equity holder of Xinxin Xiangrong has made similar undertakings in a letter of undertaking on December 29, 2023.

 Power of Attorney.
-Each of the shareholders of Xueersi Education and Xueersi Network has executed an irrevocable power of attorney on August 12, 2009, appointing TAL Beijing, or any person designated by TAL Beijing as their attorney-in-fact to vote on their behalf on all matters of Xueersi Education and Xueersi Network requiring shareholder approval under PRC laws and regulations and the articles of association of Xueersi Education and Xueersi Network.
-Each of the shareholders of Xinxin Xiangrong has executed an irrevocable power of attorney on August 4, 2015, the terms of which are substantially the same as the power of attorney of Xueersi Education and Xueersi Network summarized above.
-The power of attorney remains effective as long as the relevant person remains a shareholder of the VIE.
+Each of the equity holders of Xueersi Education and Xueersi Network has executed an irrevocable power of attorney on August 12, 2009, appointing TAL Beijing, or any person designated by TAL Beijing as their attorney-in-fact to vote on their behalf on all matters of Xueersi Education and Xueersi Network requiring equity holder's approval under PRC laws and regulations and the articles of association of Xueersi Education and Xueersi Network.
+The equity holder of Xinxin Xiangrong has executed an irrevocable power of attorney on December 29, 2023, the terms of which are substantially the same as the power of attorney of Xueersi Education and Xueersi Network summarized above.
+The power of attorney remains effective as long as the relevant person remains an equity holder of the VIE.

-The articles of association of each of the VIEs states that the major rights of the shareholders in a shareholders' meeting include the power to approve the operating strategy and investment plan, elect the executive directors and approve their compensation and review and approve the annual budget and earning distribution plan.
-Therefore, through the irrevocable power of attorney arrangement, TAL Beijing has the ability to exercise effective control over each of the VIEs respectively through shareholder votes and, through such votes, to also control the composition of the board of directors.
+The articles of association of each of the VIEs states that the major rights of the equity holders in an equity holders' meeting include the power to approve the operating strategy and investment plan, elect the executive directors and approve their compensation and review and approve the annual budget and earning distribution plan.
+Therefore, through the irrevocable power of attorney arrangement, TAL Beijing has the ability to exercise effective control over each of the VIEs respectively through equity holder's votes and, through such votes, to also control the composition of the board of directors.
 In addition, the senior management team of each of the VIEs is the same as that of, or is appointed and controlled by, TAL Beijing.
 As a result of these contractual rights, we have the power to direct the activities of each of the VIEs that most significantly impact their economic performance.
 Accordingly, we are considered the primary beneficiary of these entities, whose financial results are consolidated in TAL Education Group's consolidated financial statements under the U.S. GAAP for accounting purposes.

 Spousal consent letter.
-The spouse of each shareholder of the VIEs has entered into a spousal consent letter to acknowledge that she is aware of, and consents to, the execution by her spouse of the call option agreement described above.
+The spouse of each individual equity holder (as applicable) of the VIEs has entered into a spousal consent letter to acknowledge that she is aware of, and consents to, the execution by her spouse of the call option agreement described above.
 Each such spouse further agrees that she will not take any actions or raise any claims to interfere with performance by her spouse of the obligations under the above mentioned agreements.